 Use depth to separate them

 Frequency and panning are not the only tools.
 Placing the guitars slightly further back with a touch more reverb, while keeping the vocal drier and closer, separates them front-to-back so they stop competing for the same spot.
 A drier, present vocal naturally sits in front of guitars that have a little ambience around them.
 This depth contrast is subtle but effective, and it pairs well with the EQ carving above.
-Keep the guitar reverb short on dense rhythm parts so the attack stays tight, and reserve more obvious space for cleaner passages where the arrangement has room to breathe.
+Choosing the right delay and reverb for guitar makes that placement easier, so keep the guitar reverb short on dense rhythm parts so the attack stays tight, and reserve more obvious space for cleaner passages where the arrangement has room to breathe.

 Frequently asked questions